Scheduling a notebook

 Notebook scheduling is not supported if you run your notebook in an IBM Analytics Engine service.

-If you don’t select a version, the most recently saved version of the notebook is scheduled by default.
-If no version of the notebook exists, a version is created for you and scheduled.
+- A notebook version.
+The most recently saved version of the notebook is used by default.
+If no version of the notebook exists, you must create a version by clicking from the notebook action bar.

 - A runtime.
 By default, the job uses the same environment definition that was selected for the notebook.

 Environment variables.
 Add environment variables that are passed to the notebook when the job is started and affect the execution of the notebook.

 Each variable declaration must be made for a single variable in the following format

 For example, to determine which data source to access if the same notebook is used in different jobs, you can set the variable

 DATA_SOURCE=jdbc:db2//db2.server.com:1521/testdatain the notebook job that trains a model and to

 DATA_SOURCE=jdbc:db2//db2.server.com:1521/productiondatain the job where the model runs on real data.
 In another example, the variables

 EPOCHSthat are required for a Keras model can be passed to the same notebook with different values in separate jobs.

 On the Schedule page, you can select to schedule the job.
 Ensure that you define meaningful date and time ranges.
 You can’t change the time zone; the schedule uses the time zone setting on your browser.
 You can select to exclude days in schedules running by minutes, hours and days.
 Excluding days is not available for schedules that run by the week, where you must select a specific day in the week, and by the month, where again you must select a day in the month.